 The Gunners defeated Sir Alex Ferguson’s men 3-2 partway through the campaign thanks to a late David Platt header, but Vieira’s brilliant 27th-minute strike to make it 2-0 was just as crucial.

-The result was to be pivotal as it showed the footballing world that the Gunners were ready to turn from pretenders into challengers.
+The result showed the footballing world that the Gunners were ready to turn from pretenders into challengers.

 If you think about Roy Keane’s career you will inevitably have thoughts of Patrick Vieira – and vice versa.
-There were plenty of feisty moments between the two on and off the field during a period of nine years where Arsenal and United dominated English football.
+There were plenty of feisty moments between the two on and off the field during a period of nine years during which Arsenal and United dominated English football.

 Possibly their most infamous clash came in the tunnel ahead of United’s 4-2 win at Highbury in February 2005 where almost all of the verbal spat was picked up on camera.